Panda88CO/udi-yolink/README_LOCAL.md

     Schedules are not supported (you can use ISY for the same and the YoLink APP can beused to set schdules)

     The latest version of the node report latest report time for each device - the AC home automation will get a time.now() option so seconds between the two can be used in conditions

+    Yolink and Yolink local uses the same device code Note